 In 2018, aged just 21, Cobey was diagnosed with a rare and incurable lung disease.
-The pharmacist and self-confessed dog lover has taken it in her stride and is determined to live a normal life.
+Thanks to research, advancements in treatment allow the newlywed, pharmacist and self-confessed dog lover to live a relatively normal life.

 I had shortness of breath, a racing heart and fatigue.
 I rationalised all my symptoms but deep down I knew something wasn’t right.

 I was told that at this stage having children would be very dangerous and that the medication I was put on to help my disease could cause birth defects.
-My partner and I had talked about having children in the future, but my diagnosis has made us re-evaluate these plans.
-Currently we are pretty happy with fur-babies.
-It’s a terminal disease with no cure so finding out at 21 that I had a condition like that was pretty hard.
-There is a lot of scary information out there about the disease, but everyone responds to treatment differently and I refused to let it beat me.
+My husband and I had talked about having children in the future, but my diagnosis has made us re-evaluate these plans.